JersYY/CTF-Writeups/IFEST-24/README.md

 Informatics Festival is an Indonesian CTF held by Informatics students of Padjadjaran University.
-We got 7th place in this competition.
+We finished at 7th place in this competition.